A Fountain of Art & Science!

 All Aquarius Reward tiers by default do NOT include wood dying/finishing.
 This is so that users have the freedom to stain/dye/paint their fountain or decorate it with graphics and more.
 We made this decision due to collective feedback from the maker community.
 However, we highly recommend to at least finish the fountain with a water resistant sealer as any splashes may cause unexpected blemish and expansion of the wood.

 Alternatively, you can pledge for the "Design Files/Source Code/PCB" for $40 CAD which will include the PCB and all necessary circuit elements pre-soldered for you.
+Note that similar investment is still required such as the 3D printed parts, LED strip, water pump, wood frame, etc.

 Shipping (includes tracking) is $50 CAD for international, $30 CAD for Canada, and $35 CAD for United States.

 Users can also pledge the commissioned tiers.
 This allows you to describe a pattern of your choice (within reasonable limits) and we will code it up and ship it.
 Whether you want a pattern of colors that matches your nations flag, or the feeling of a calm serene walk through a forest, or even a disco party flair, we will design it to your needs.
+Please refer to this UPDATE that lists what you can and cannot do with regards to the patterns:

 Note that due to the time and communication involved in designing a commissioned pattern, the delivery date will be a bit later than normal for these pledges.